A Joel Tauber Project

-Watch the movie now on Amazon (Prime or Instant Video) in the US, UK, Germany, or Japan; Kanopy; or Green Planet Stream anywhere.
+Watch the movie now on Amazon (Prime or Instant Video) in the US or UK; Kanopy; or Green Planet Stream anywhere.
 Purchase a DVD or arrange for a public screening: Green Planet Films

 Sick-Amour was shortlisted for a 2011 International Green Award (England)